 Portland’s TriMet mass transit monthly passes may be purchased at a 50 percent discount off retail rates, with a valid Reed ID, at the Cashier Window in Eliot.
 You may purchase individual trip tickets, maps, and guides at the Reed College Bookstore.

 Reed owns five 15-passenger vans and one 8-passenger van that are available for transportation to and from official school functions.
 Only drivers approved by the vehicle coordinator may drive these vans.
 To become a van driver, see the sports center building supervisor, Cyrus Monsef.
 Vans are for passenger transportation only and are not to be used for heavy-duty hauling, dogs, or bikes.
 Vehicles are reserved in advance on a "first come" basis.
 Van reservations may be "bumped" if vans are needed for a scheduled class or sports center event, and they may be cancelled if weather or road conditions are deemed questionable as determined by the vehicle coordinator.
 Vehicle reservation forms are available from facilities services, residence life, and student engagement.
-Van reservations are made through Doris Hall in the facilities services office.
+Van reservations are made through Sharon Sanchez Santa Rita in the facilities services office.
+Reservation forms are due no later than 2 business days prior to the outing.
+Weekend trip forms are due the Thursday before the outing, at noon.

 Cab fare from the airport to Reed is approximately $35.
 Cabs can be found at the airport taxi-limousine area.
 Ask the driver to take I-205 to the Foster Road exit.
 Travel time is 20-30 minutes.